 Coffee after 3pm sounds like in the not-to-do list for most people.
 But you can go to this Ca Phe Bet park, which is next to the Cathedral for this interesting local thing.
 This park is located between two main roads of District 1, Le Duan and Pasteur and has the name Ca Phe Bet, which literally means “coffee on the flat ground”.
-There, from 5pm you will witness the local from 15 to 25 years old sit in a large or small group to chat the night away.
-Some bring their musical instruments like acoustic guitars, others sing, the young energy of the country makes you optimistic about the future of the country.
+There, from 5pm you will witness the locals from 15 to 25 years old sitting in a large or small groups to chat the night away.
+Some bring their musical instruments like acoustic guitars, others sing.
+The young energy of the country makes you optimistic about the future of the country.

-Street vendors are popular in the park, willing to give you some newspaper or cardboard to lay down on the concrete, you can sit on them then order a drink or stir-fried corn, grilled rice paper or coffee.
+Like I said, if coffee is not your thing after 3pm, grab some local food here.
+Street vendors are popular in the park, willing to give you some newspapers or cardboard to lay down on the concrete.
+You can sit on them then order a drink or stir-fried corn or grilled rice paper.

 If you haven’t heard of 30 cent beers, this is the place you can try.
 Order Saigon Special beer and have some fun with your group of friends might be an interesting idea.
 The streets in this area are also full of street food vendors.
 It’s easy for you to find the fry squids hanging down on the charcoal fire with bottled chili sauce, the egg balut Hot Vit Lon or the fried corn Bap Xao which is very popular in the local street food.
 Having a beer watching people passing by in front of your eyes, immersing yourself in this non-stop Saigon city and respecting for all the differences you’ve seen on the way you travel to finish your day.
 One more thing, there are plenty of restaurants that offer late-night bites that are so hard to pass on.

 – Be mindful of your belongings seems like a typical advice when traveling in Southeast Asia.
 Prepare yourself sandals or a good pair of shoes to walk around.